cosminfbd/Rapid-Fire/README.md

 # Rapid-Fire
-"Target shooting" type game, in 2D format
+"Target shooting" type game, in 2D format, using `pygame`.